FreeRTOS/iot-reference-nxp-rt1060/GSG.md

 ### 5.1 Demo Introduction

 This example demonstrates multiple MQTT publish/subscribe tasks running concurrently with an Over-The-Air firmware update background task.
-It uses the coreMQTT agent libary to manage thread safety for the MQTT connection.
+It uses the coreMQTT agent library to manage thread safety for the MQTT connection.
 Each publish/subscribe task runs in a loop to publish a message to the AWS IoT MQTT broker on a topic, and receive the same message back by subscribing to the same topic.
 Topics are constructed per device and per task for this demo.
 You